karimtito/efficient-statistical/README.md

 This code was tested on a Ubuntu 20.04 system with Python 3.7.9..
 The python essential requirements are TensorFlow (v2), numpy, scipy and pandas.
 To run experiments on the ACAS-Xu data set the onnx and onnxruntime libraries are also needed.
-All the explicit requirements are list in the requirements.txt and can be directly installed/check using the pip
+All the explicit requirements are listed in the requirements.txt and can be directly installed/check using the pip command.